SpenceKonde/DxCore/megaavr/libraries/DxCore/README.md

 bool setTCA0MuxByPin(uint8_t pin);

 // Parts with a TCA1 only (48 and 64-pin)
-bool setTCA1MuxByPort(uint8_t port, bool takeover_only_ports_ok);
+bool setTCA1MuxByPort(uint8_t port);
-bool setTCA1MuxByPin(uint8_t pin, bool takeover_only_ports_ok);
+bool setTCA1MuxByPin(uint8_t pin);

-bool setTCD0MuxByPort(uint8_t port, bool takeover_only_ports_ok);
+bool setTCD0MuxByPort(uint8_t port);
-bool setTCD0MuxByPin(uint8_t pin, bool takeover_only_ports_ok);
+bool setTCD0MuxByPin(uint8_t pin);

 ```
 The first argument passed to the `setTCxnMuxByPort/Pin` functions is, respectively the port number (0, 1, 2, 3, 4, 5, or 6 for ports A-G), or a pin number.
 The port number is the same value returned by digitalPinToPort() for a pin number; if the port is valid and supports output from that timer, the appropriate PORTMUX register is set to do so.
 For `setTCxnMuxByPin()` it verifies that the pin is is one which can output PWM from the specified timer.
-Note that as of 2/5/2021, there does not appear to be any silicon available in which any option other than the first (`PORTA`) works for TCD0 PORTMUX.
-Only that option is considered valid for that timer until such a time as working silicon becomes available and this code can test for it; it is included to offer guidance as to the planned interface.

-The second, optional `takeover_only_ports_ok` argument, is available only when there are options which cannot be used through the builtin API functions (mostly analogWrite() - it only supports PWM output from TCA's in split mode on a mapping option with all 6 outputs pointed to a pin, not the two options for TCA1 with only three pins available).
-Unless `true` is passed as this argument, these functions will not select one of those options.
+Note that as of late 2022, only DD-series parts can use ports other than PORTA.
+This will return `false` for ports othe than PORTA on DA/DB parts.

-Returns `true` if an argument referring to a valid port was passed and a value was assigned to `PORTMUX.TCAROUTEA` (whether or not that was different from the value it previously had). `false` if an invalid port/pin, or one which cannot output PWM on the specified pin was specified.
+Returns `true` if an argument referring to a valid port was passed and a value was assigned to `PORTMUX.TCAROUTEA` (whether or not that was different from the value it previously had). `false` if an invalid port/pin, or one which cannot output PWM from that timer was specified.
 If the PORTMUX register is set, it will also turn off PWM output on all of the pins covered by the newly selected mapping before connecting it.